00nx/c2-remote-agent/README.md

 ```
 ⚠️ The client runs silently in the background with no window or GUI.

+---

+## 📦 Version 1.0.3

+- ➕ Added Telegram notification when a new system registers.

+---
 💬 Telegram Bot Commands :
 **/start**	Displays total + active systems
 - 🔍 Show Active	Lists active connected clients